Olaplex (OLPX)

 13. Is Now The Time To Buy Olaplex?

-Olaplex’s business quality ultimately falls short of our standards.
-First off, its revenue has declined over the last three years.
-And while its admirable gross margins are a wonderful starting point for the overall profitability of the business, the downside is its cash profitability fell over the last year.
-On top of that, its declining operating margin shows the business has become less efficient.
+Olaplex isn’t a terrible business, but it doesn’t pass our quality test.
+To kick things off, its revenue has declined over the last three years.
+While its admirable gross margins are a wonderful starting point for the overall profitability of the business, the downside is its declining operating margin shows the business has become less efficient.
+On top of that, its brand caters to a niche market.

-Olaplex’s P/E ratio based on the next 12 months is 12.7x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+Olaplex’s P/E ratio based on the next 12 months is 19.3x.
+Investors with a higher risk tolerance might like the company, but we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.